Department of Pastoral Care

 - Criteria for Admission

-- Residency - at least one unit of CPE training completed, readiness for pastoral learning, previous pastoral experience, ordination and/or faith community endorsement, and ability to minister in crises with persons of diverse faiths and cultures.
+- Residency - at least one unit of ACPE, Inc. training completed, readiness for pastoral learning, previous pastoral experience, ordination and/or faith community endorsement, and ability to minister in crises with persons of diverse faiths and cultures.

-This intensive 10-week program is designed to help students integrate personal, interpersonal, and professional learning through at least 100 hours of structured group and individual education and at least 300 hours of clinical practice of ministry.
+This full-time intensive 11-week program is designed to help students integrate personal, interpersonal, and professional learning through at least 100 hours of structured group and individual education and at least 300 hours of clinical practice of ministry.

 - Professional practice includes assignments on patient care units, sharing in the 24/7 on-call ministry, and time for department and CPE written materials.

-- Personal practice focuses on wellness and self-care through the use of spiritual direction, journaling, meditation and exercise.
+- Personal practice focuses on wellness and self-care.

-Criteria for admission includes readiness for pastoral learning, professional or lay ministry experience, faith community endorsement, openness to spiritual and cultural diversity and ability to ministry in crises.
+Readiness for pastoral learning as demonstrated in written application materials and interview for program, professional or lay ministry experience, openness to spiritual and cultural diversity and ability to minister in crisis.
 Open to clergy, laity, religious, and persons studying for the ministry.

 Tuition for the program is $400 plus $25 application fee.